 Factors leading to the development of aviation and the concepts and doctrine for the employment of air power are studied.
-Topics to be reviewed and analyzed include the history of manned flight, the effects of World War I on the uses of aviation, and the development of pre-World War II aircraft and the political struggles for an independent United States air arm.
-The role of air power in World War II, including strategic bombing, tactical air power, and the role of air superiority in warfare, is examined Air S 212 American Air Power since 1947 Spring.

-One class each week
+Topics to be reviewed and analyzed include the history of manned flight, the effects of World War I on the uses of aviation, the development of pre-World War II aircraft, and the political struggles for an independent U.S. air arm.
+The role of air power in World War II, including strategic bombing, tactical air power, and the role of air superiority in warfare, is examined.
+Air S 212 American Air Power since 1947 Spring.
+1 credit.
+One class each week.

 The employment of the Air Force since World War II in military and nonmilitary operations to support national objectives is discussed.
 Effects of technology on defense policy and strategy are reviewed.
 The part played by the air forces in activities such as the Berlin airlift and national and international relief missions is discussed.
 The role of air power in the Korean conflict, the Cuban crisis, and the Vietnam War is examined from the viewpoint of technology and tactical doctrine.

-Junior Year

-Air S 331 Leadership and Communicative Skills Fall.
-3 credits
+Junior Year Air S 331 Leadership and Communicative Skills 3 credits.

-Three classes each week
+Two classes each week.

 The course is divided into three major parts.
 Part one provides an introduction to the principles and techniques used in the development of effective communication skills through the use of the interpersonal communication model.
 Part two explores the impact that both individual and group behavior have on organizational goals, with special emphasis on management theories that have evolved to explain human motivation.
 Part three deals with leadership as a function of the management principle of directing.
 Attention is given to the impact that various leadership styles have on human motivation and organizational effectiveness.
 Current leadership research and theory and the responsibilities of command are considered.
 Case-study exercises and oral and written assignments are required.

-Air S 332 Management Spring.
+Air S 332 Management

+Spring.
 3 credits.

-Three classes each week
+Two classes each week.

 Introductory course that deals with the basic principles of management, including planning, organizing, staffing, and controlling.
-Students will study quantitative and systems management techniques used to enhance the decision-making process.
-The role of management in the development of corporate strategy, tactics, and the use of power is considered.
-Case studies, problem sets, and oral and written assignments are required.
+Students will visit local production facilities to observe the latest manufacturing techniques and study quantitative methods and computer-generated financial reports used to enhance the management decision-making process.
+Also considered is the role of management in the development of a corporate code of ethics.
+Case studies, problem sets, and oral presentations are required.
+Senior Year Air S 462 National Security Forces in Contemporary American Society Fall.
+3 credits.

-Senior Year

-Air S 461 Armed Conflict and Society Fall.